leostera/reason-design-patterns/patterns/constructor-view.md

 };
 ```

-Now we have an internal type `t`, and an external type `view` that can be use to
+Now we have an internal type `t`, and an external type `view` that can be used to
 pattern match.
 This gives us flexibility to implement `t` very efficiently and
 still have the developer experience of pattern matching at the cost of a single
 function call: